 - 2008 to present: Kon-Well Wang

-Although founding a top tier ME department at the UM seems like it should have been a given, it took time and dedication to bring the now world-renowned department to fruition.
-The UM's Department of ME was founded about 150 years ago in 1868 when ME professors and students could be numbered in the dozens and the sole engineering curriculum offered was in Civil Engineering.
-Professors DeVolson Wood and Stillman Robinson requested that the University offer a separate specialized course to focus on the newly developing fields of machine, power, and marine engineering.
-Although the Regents voted to create the ME program in 1868, the first in the nation at the time, the University did not have the resources to maintain the program and two years later it was reabsorbed into Civil Engineering, where it remained for the next 11 years.
+ME was founded in 1868, when engineering professors and students numbered in the dozens and the only engineering curriculum was in civil engineering.
+Professors DeVolson Wood and Stillman Robinson requested that the University offer a separate specialized course to focus on the new fields of machine, power, and marine engineering.
+Although the regents voted in 1868 to create the program, the first of its kind in the U.S., the University lacked the resources to maintain it, and two years later it was reabsorbed into civil engineering, where it remained for the next 11 years.

-In his first report to the Regents Cooley described the original course taught in the new laboratory, “Six students were permitted to take the first laboratory course held in the building.
+In his first report to the regents, Cooley described the original course taught in the new laboratory: “Six students were permitted to take the first laboratory course held in the building.
 They were engaged for a large share of the time in overhauling and erecting machinery in the shop.
 The remainder of the time was devoted to grinding and putting in order the cutting tools, in performing some of the simpler operations at the workbench, in preparing work for the iron lathe, in wood-turning, forging, brazing, and soldering, and in running the engine.”
-(An Encyclopedic Survey, p.
-1259).

-Cooley’s first class was referenced in his autobiography, The Scientific Blacksmith, published in 1947 following his retirement as Dean of the College of Engineering.
-“How well I remember my first class in this little shop.
+In his memoir, The Scientific Blacksmith (1947), Cooley wrote: “How well I remember my first class in this little shop.
 Six engineers were taking the course.
 The first lesson was at the forge.
 I taught them how to build a fire.
 Then I wanted a piece of iron to heat.
 At the back door there was a wagonload of scrap of different kinds of metal, and I sent the members of the class to bring me back a piece of wrought iron.
 Much to my surprise not one of the six could identify wrought iron, cast iron, steel, or anything else in the pile.
 I asked the differences between the various kinds of metal, and every last one of them knew the chemical differences and the process of manufacture, but not one of them could identify one piece of metal from another.
-That incident thoroughly convinced me of the need from practical work to acquaint engineers with the characteristics of the materials they would be using after graduation” (p.106).
+That incident thoroughly convinced me of the need from practical work to acquaint engineers with the characteristics of the materials they would be using after graduation.”

-Cooley did not remain long satisfied with the small four-room laboratory.
-In 1883 he convinced the University to donate to the Department the carpenter shop that had been used in the construction of the University library.
+Cooley was soon dissatisfied with the four-room laboratory.
+In 1883, he convinced the University to donate to the Department the carpenter shop that had been used in the construction of the University library.
 It was dismantled and attached to the Mechanical Laboratory.
-In 1885, construction of a new laboratory building was authorized by the Regents, and the original lab, just four years old, was torn down to make room for it.
-Additional space was acquired for the Department in 1891 when the former dental building was given to the engineering program for classroom space.
+In 1885, construction of a new laboratory building was authorized by the regents, and the original lab, just four years old, was torn down to make room for it.
+Additional space was acquired for the Department in 1891 when the dental building was given to the engineering program for classroom space.

-During the 23 years of the Cooley era, the Department had acquired a strong curriculum, had launched its first successful building program, and had formed a strong relationship with business and industry.
-In 1904, Cooley was rewarded for his achievements when he was named Dean of the College of Engineering, a post he held for the next 24 years.
+During the 23 years of the Cooley era, the Department acquired a strong curriculum, launched its first successful building program, and formed a strong relationship with business and industry.
+In 1904, Cooley was named dean of the College of Engineering, a post he held for the next 24 years.

-With a foundation well laid in the Cooley era, the ME Department, as well as the entire engineering program at Michigan, was primed to step into a leading role in engineering education in the decades following the turn of the century.
+With a foundation well laid in the Cooley era, the ME Department, as well as the entire engineering program at Michigan, was primed to step into a leading role in engineering education in the early decades of the 20th century.
 Drawing students from across the country and throughout the world, the engineering student body grew tenfold over the next 40 years; graduate degrees were offered for the first time; laboratories were updated and equipped with modern instrumentation; and independent research projects became important academic endeavors along with the education of students.
-The university established strong contacts with industry and with other schools.
+The University strengthened its relationships with industry and other schools.
 Interdisciplinary programs leading to joint degrees with either law or business schools were created.
-The Department grew from a fledgling organization to one of the most prominent educational institutions in ME in the country.
+The Department grew from a fledgling organization to one of the nation’s leaders in mechanical engineering education.

-The Department adjusted its programs to the changing needs of industrial America.
-Perhaps the most important changes came in the curriculum.
-In the previous century, the ME program had emphasized steam power and manufacturing machinery almost exclusively, but the world of science and industry was changing and the Department changed as well.
+In the 1800s, ME had emphasized steam power and manufacturing machinery almost exclusively, but the world of science and industry was changing and the Department changed as well.
 By 1940, the curriculum for the bachelor’s degree had grown to include 54 courses with 74 semester hours of preparatory work, 50 hours of secondary and technical work and 16 hours of electives.
-Semester at this time were 16 weeks long.
+Semester were 16 weeks long.
 Courses were grouped under these headings:

-In 1910 Felix Pawlowski, a young scientist from Poland, arrived in the US with a dream.
-Earlier at the University of Paris, he had taken the first course in aeronautical engineering ever given and was now determined to become America's first aeronautical engineer.
+In 1910 Felix Pawlowski, a young scientist from Poland, arrived in the U.S. At the University of Paris, he had taken the first course in aeronautical engineering ever given; now he was determined to become America's first aeronautical engineer.
 When he sent letters to engineering colleges around the country requesting the chance to start an aeronautics program, he mostly received negative replies.
-The field was too new, and there was no assurance that it would ever amount to anything.
-However, Mortimer Cooley hired Pawlowski onto the faculty of the ME Department at UM and encouraged him to create a course of study in aeronautical engineering, which became the first such course in the country in 1914, just 11 years after the historic flights at Kitty Hawk, and awarded its first degree in 1917.
+The field was too new, and there was no assurance that it would amount to anything.
+However, Mortimer Cooley appointed Pawlowski to Michigan’s ME faculty and encouraged him to create a course of study in aeronautical engineering.
+The course was begun in 1914, the first of its kind in the U.S., just 11 years after the Wright brothers’ historic first flight at Kitty Hawk.
+The first degree in aeronautical engineering was awarded in 1917.

 An advanced educational program requires advanced facilities, and the Department’s growth in this area kept pace.
-The building that would be the symbol of Michigan engineering over the next 70 years was constructed in 1904 – the West Engineering Building (now West Hall).
-Its laboratories were some of the most sophisticated in the country for that time, and five of those labs were part of the ME program.
+The building that would be the symbol of Michigan engineering over the next 70 years was constructed in 1904 — the West Engineering Building, now West Hall.
+Its laboratories were among the most sophisticated in the country for the time, including several in ME: